liyanakhrl/server/README.md

 # server
 etiqa technical assessment.
-This is springboot server
+This is springboot server build with Maven and Java JDK 17

 ### A third-level heading
 How to run the project